No Way Out (2009): Raw

+SmackDown

 Also on the same night, after No Way Out, Edge revealed that he entered the second Elimination Chamber match with the approval of his (kayfabe) wife, SmackDown General Manager Vickie Guerrero.
 John Cena then invoked his rematch clause, but Edge chose not to defend the title on that night and returned to SmackDown with it.
 Cena and Edge were eventually signed to face off in a triple threat match for the World Heavyweight Championship at WrestleMania with Big Show (who was Edge and Guerrero's ally), as their third opponent.